rvanbaalen/validformbuilder-playground/README.md

 ## Installation

 ### Local usage
-Run `composer install` from the project root.
+Clone the repository and run `composer install` from the project root.
 This will install all dependencies, trigger a `yarn install` and open your web browser once everything is done.

 ### Docker
+If you have Docker for Desktop installed, you can pull the `validformbuilder/playground` image from the Docker Hub to immediately browse through all of the example code.

-If you prefer using docker, use `docker run --rm -p 8000:8000 --name vfb-playground validformbuilder/playground`
+Just use `docker run --rm -p 8000:8000 --name vfb-playground validformbuilder/playground`

 ## Get started